img-pro/bandwidth-saver/readme.txt

 = Can this handle large sites? =

 Yes.
 The infrastructure is built on Cloudflare's global network.
-Business plan supports 500 GB of cached images with 10 TB bandwidth.
+Business plan supports 10 TB bandwidth/month.
 Self-hosted mode supports unlimited growth.

 == Screenshots ==

 1. Get started in under a minute
 2. Your images are now loading from the edge
 3. Upgrade when you need more
-4. Use your own domain (Pro+)
+4. Use your own domain (paid plans)
 5. Or self-host on your Cloudflare account

 == Privacy ==